-The responsibility for the property lies with the tenant during the period of tenancy, always ensure that the property is fully secured and that during the winter month's steps are taken to prevent freezing of the water and heating system.
+The responsibility for the property lies with the tenant during the period of tenancy.
+Always ensure that the property is fully secured and that during the winter month's steps are taken to prevent freezing of the water and heating system.
 Tenants would be expected to look after and maintain a property as their own other than major repairs or breakdowns.

-If we are instructed as managing agents for your property, we will carry out quarterly inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
+If we are instructed as managing agents for your property, we will carry out regular inspections to assess the condition of the property and that everything is being kept in a satisfactory condition.
 We will always arrange this with you at a mutually convenient time.
 You do not pay for a tenancy renewal but you may be charged if you do not allow visits and appointments to go ahead.

-It is the tenant’s responsibility to inform the utility companies of their occupation of the property at the commencement and ending of the tenancy, and to pay council tax to the local authority.
+When you move into the property we will notify the appropriate companies and council that you have taken occupation and supply meter readings where possible.
+This is a free service and one less thing to worry about when moving.
+Remember, it is the tenant’s responsibility to inform the utility companies of their occupation of the property at the commencement and ending of the tenancy, and to pay council tax to the local authority.
 Students, who may be exempt from the payment of council tax, are responsible for informing the Local Authority of this.
 Tenants will need to pay for any communication connections, disconnections and TV licencing.